-In Warm Up, you will receive a choice out of two different warm-up types, designed to help increase heart rate and mobility and prepare your body for your workout.
+You will receive a choice out of two different warm up types, designed to help increase heart rate and mobility and prepare your body for your workout.
 These are:

 - Cardio: low-intensity cardio, such as walking, jogging, cycling etc.

 - Cardio & Movement: combination of low-intensity cardio, dynamic stretches, and movements that better help you prepare for your workout

 You will find a brief description of each of the above to help you choose the best warm up for the style of workout you’re about to complete!
 You can change your warm up preference before each workout.

 Activation (8 minutes)

 Activation incorporates cardio movements to increase your heart rate, as well as focus-specific movement exercises to promote increased mobility.
-You will complete two circuits lasting four minutes each.
-Each circuit contains two exercises and your aim will be to complete as many laps as you can in each circuit alternating between the two exercises.
+You will complete two circuits lasting 4 minutes each.
+Each circuit contains two exercises and your aim will be to complete as many laps as you can in each circuit, alternating between the two exercises.